Storidge/cio-user-docs/kubernetes_storage/initialize_cluster.md

 ## 3. Add to Kubernetes

-Add the worker nodes to Kubernetes so pods can be scheduled.
+Add the worker nodes to the Kubernetes control plane so pods can be scheduled.

-Run `kubeadm token create --print-join-command` on an initialized cluster master node to print join commands.
+Run `kubeadm token create --print-join-command` on a master node.
 Copy the `kubeadm join ...` command string, and run on each of the worker nodes.

 Example:
 ```